An Analysis of Collocation on GPUs for Deep Learning Training: Introduction

 \section{Introduction}

-Deep learning models have defeated the world champion of Go \cite{alphago}, can write coherent news articles \cite{gpt3}, and have surpassed human abilities in image recognition \cite{huang2018densely}.
-Although these types of models come at high computational costs, there are also deep neural networks that demand far less from the hardware \cite{hfta, baunsgaardWT20, crossbow}.
-Today, most deep neural networks are efficiently trained on Graphics Processing Units (GPUs) thanks to the embarrassingly parallel nature of their operations.
-However, if the training process does not fully saturate the resources provided by a GPU, the remaining computational power of the GPU goes to waste since the training process is given exclusive access to the GPU resources.
+Today's GPUs are significantly more powerful than those of a decade ago.
+Modern GPUs, together with larger datasets, facilitate the exponential growth of deep learning models.
+Many data scientists, however, do not require large models in practice.
+For example, a problem may not have a large enough dataset to warrant a large model or the ideal batch size for training the model may not be large enough to utilize all of the GPU resources \cite{baunsgaardWT20, crossbow, hfta}.
+This poses an hardware under-utilization issue when training neural networks as the training process usually takes exclusive access to a GPU.
+This problem gets exacerbated with each new GPU generation offering more hardware resources.

-\textit{Workload co-location} is a technique to increase hardware utilization when a workload does not require the entire compute or memory resources of a device.
-It refers to running multiple workloads simultaneously on the same device so that these workloads share the resources of that device.
-While workload co-location is heavily studied for CPUs \cite{DelimitrouK14, dicer, mesos}, its opportunities and challenges have been largely unexplored for new generation GPUs.
+\textit{Workload collocation} is a method for increasing hardware utilization by running multiple applications at the same time over the same hardware resources.
+When a workload does not require all of the resources available on a device, a workload with additional applications can be considered.
+The result is that the device and its resources are shared among the collocated applications.
+While workload collocation is heavily studied for CPUs \cite{DelimitrouK14, dicer, mesos}, its opportunities and challenges have been largely unexplored for modern GPUs.
+In addition, unlike CPUs, GPUs lack sophisticated resource-sharing methods such as virtual memory and fine-grained sharing.